christopherbouey/SF_EMS_Call_Rate_Prediction/README.md

 #### Cleaned Data
 -Ended with ~2.6 M rows of useable EMS calls spanning April 2000 to present (July 2020)

--Separated data by neighborhood of event
+-Separated data by neighborhood of event (but left combined for model selection)

 -Aggregated data in 3H time periods